Theology: Pre-20th century

 Whether or not reasoned discussion about the divine is possible has long been a point of contention.
-Protagoras, as early as the fifth century BC, who is reputed to have been exiled from Athens because of his agnosticism about the existence of the gods, said that "Concerning the gods I cannot know either that they exist or that they do not exist, or what form they might have, for there is much to prevent one's knowing: the obscurity of the subject and the shortness of man's life."Poster, Carol.
-"Protagoras (fl.
-5th C. BCE)."
-Internet Encyclopedia of Philosophy.
-Retrieved 6 October 2008.
+Protagoras, as early as the fifth century BC, who is reputed to have been exiled from Athens because of his agnosticism about the existence of the gods, said that "Concerning the gods I cannot know either that they exist or that they do not exist, or what form they might have, for there is much to prevent one's knowing: the obscurity of the subject and the shortness of man's life."

 Since at least the eighteenth century, various authors have criticized the suitability of theology as an academic discipline.
 In 1772, Baron d'Holbach labeled theology "a continual insult to human reason" in Le Bon sens.
 Lord Bolingbroke, an English politician and political philosopher, wrote in Section IV of his Essays on Human Knowledge, "Theology is in fault not religion.
 Theology is a science that may justly be compared to the Box of Pandora.
 Many good things lie uppermost in it; but many evil lie under them, and scatter plagues and desolation throughout the world."

 Thomas Paine, a Deistic American political theorist and pamphleteer, wrote in his three-part work The Age of Reason (1794, 1795, 1807):The study of theology, as it stands in Christian churches, is the study of nothing; it is founded on nothing; it rests on no principles; it proceeds by no authorities; it has no data; it can demonstrate nothing; and it admits of no conclusion.
 Not anything can be studied as a science, without our being in possession of the principles upon which it is founded; and as this is the case with Christian theology, it is therefore the study of nothing.The German atheist philosopher Ludwig Feuerbach sought to dissolve theology in his work Principles of the Philosophy of the Future: "The task of the modern era was the realization and humanization of God – the transformation and dissolution of theology into anthropology."
-This mirrored his earlier work The Essence of Christianity (1841), for which he was banned from teaching in Germany, in which he had said that theology was a "web of contradictions and delusions."
+This mirrored his earlier work The Essence of Christianity (1841), for which he was banned from teaching in Germany, in which he had said that theology was a "web of contradictions and delusions".

 The American satirist Mark Twain remarked in his essay "The Lowest Animal", originally written in around 1896, but not published until after Twain's death in 1910, that:[Man] is the only animal that loves his neighbor as himself and cuts his throat if his theology isn't straight.
-He has made a graveyard of the globe in trying his honest best to smooth his brother's path to happiness and heaven.… The higher animals have no religion.
+He has made a graveyard of the globe in trying his honest best to smooth his brother's path to happiness and heaven....
+The higher animals have no religion.
 And we are told that they are going to be left out in the Hereafter.
 I wonder why?
 It seems questionable taste.